goFrendiAsgard/zaruba/docs/core-concept/project/includes.md

 # Project Directory Structure

-Although you can structure your project as you like, typically a sane zaruba project looks like this:
+Although you can arrange your project as you like, usually a sane zaruba project looks like this:

 ```
 .